-Proactive communication with your existing customer base is a great way to let customers know you’re looking out for them.
+Proactive communication with your existing client base is a great way to let customers know you’re looking out for them.
 For example, send a quick email to let customers know about a rate increase.
-This works because referrals and word of mouth are the best ways to attract new customers to your business.
+Or send a monthly newsletter letting clients know about industry news, local events you’re attending, etc. This works because referrals and word of mouth are the best ways to attract new customers to your business.

 5. Invest in technology.

-Make it a point to invest in technology that allows you to communicate with consumers in an efficient yet personal way, such as online video recording software.
+Make it a point to invest in technology that allows you to communicate with consumers in an efficient yet personal way, such as online video recording or text messaging software.
 Investing in technology that lets you engage at scale and be proactive in your outreach can pay big dividends.

-In my opinion, utilizing a text messaging tool is the best way to get the most out of your investment.
-Texting is extremely powerful when used correctly (just keep in mind your agency’s rules and regulations regarding text messaging).
+In my opinion, utilizing a text messaging tool is one of the best ways to get the most out of your investment.
+Texting is extremely powerful when used correctly (just keep in mind your company and state’s rules and regulations regarding text messaging).

 6. Use all avenues of contact.

 Many agents tend to put all their eggs into one basket when contacting leads—59% of agents say all they do is call, call, call.
-They’re missing out on huge opportunities, because emailing and texting leads are incredibly effective (and easy-to-automate) ways to bind more leads.
-They are quick and easy to write and deliver, and consumers (especially younger ones) respond well to them.
-As a result, both email and text messaging continue to grow rapidly in the marketplace.
+They’re missing out on huge opportunities, because emailing and texting leads are incredibly effective (and easy-to-automate) ways to connect with and bind more leads.
+Texts and emails are quick and easy to write and deliver, and consumers (especially younger ones) respond well to them.
+As a result, the use of both email and text messaging continues to grow rapidly in the marketplace.

-One of the country’s top P&C agents, State Farm’s Perry Olson, shares several of the text and email messages his team sends to both insurance prospects and customers in this playbook, which you can download for free.
+One of the country’s top captive P&C agents, State Farm’s Perry Olson, shared several of the text and email messages his team sends to both insurance prospects and customers in this playbook, which you can download for free.